as1986/sp2015.11-731/hw4/README.md

+I acccidentally erased the parameters that I obtain from my hinge loss model.
+The next batch of parameters will come well past the deadline so I am submitting a modified default, with some magical values (courtesy of Juneki).

 There are three Python programs here (`-h` for usage):

  - `./rerank` a simple reranker that simply sorts candidate translations on log p(czech|english)